Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 In the Area

 On Saturna Island, plan your visit to take in the Saturna Saturday Market where almost the whole island (all 350 residents!) shows up to buy local produce, preserves, locally made crafts, and artwork.
 Check the schedule ahead of time to see if you can time your trip to attend one of the excellent and informative SIMRES SeaTalks.
 We were lucky enough to catch a double feature about the Southern Resident Killer Whales and the Transient Orca Whales when we visited.
-As you leave from or return to the ferry, pop in to the Wild Thyme Coffee House – housed in a retro double-decker bus – for a drink and a snack.
-My favourite: the Orange Creamsicle tea latte.

 Where to Stay